News on your favorite shows, specials & more!

 Carolee Carmello as Guido’s producer Lilliane La Fleur flat out stops the show with “Folies Bergère” I have been watching Ms. Carmello for a long time and it’s nice to see her have some good material for a change.
 I’m very much looking forward to seeing in the tour of Kimberly Akimbo when it hits DC.

-Lesli Margherita as Sarraghina, along with Young Guido played by charming Charlie Firlik in “Be Italian” With all the doom and gloom that comes with this show, that song is a definite boost every time.
+Lesli Margherita as Sarraghina, along with Young Guido played by charming Charlie Firlik in “Be Italian” is another plus for sure.
+With all the doom and gloom that comes with this show, that song is a definite boost every time.
 Fun fact for you musical theatre geeks.
 “Be Italian” was ghost orchestrated by an unsung hero of Broadway named Larry Wilcox.
 You might not know his name, but you probably know his work.
 Even the greatest like Jonathan Tunick need a little help to complete a show.
 Who knew?

 Mary Elizabeth Mastrantonio as Guido’s Mother makes the most of her limited stage time.